 - Direct Access

 - Format Tables

-32) Mention how will you generate test data with no input data?
+32) How will you generate test data with no input data?

 You will generate test data with no input data using “put” statement and “Data Null”.

-33) Mention the difference between CEIL and FLOOR functions in SAS?
+33) What are the difference between CEIL and FLOOR functions in SAS?

 The “floor” returns the greatest integer less than/equal to the argument.
 Whereas the “ceil” function returns the smallest integer greater than/equal to the argument.

-34) Mention the difference between SAS functions and procedures?
+34) What are the difference between SAS functions and procedures?